 I’ve always loved reading.
 My Goodreads shelf has an eclectic mix of historical fiction, fantasy, science fiction, classic literature, poetry, LDS fiction, biographies, self-help, and more.

 This post contains affiliate links.
-Purchasing items through the affiliate links below will not cost you anything but will help support the MiddayMornings blog.
+Purchasing items through the affiliate links below will provide MiddayMornings a small commission.
 Thank you for your support.

 The “classics” are just that for a reason – they have inspired, entertained, and taught millions of readers over the years through their engaging plots and masterfully developed characters.
 They can give us a glimpse into the culture, traditions, and concerns of the past.
 Here are my three recommendations for classic literature: